 When I was a child, I loved reading.
 I remember reading many, many books during summer break.
 What about you?

-As the summer approaches and this most unusual school year for 2019-2020 ends, let’s start thinking about summer.
-If your kids want to spend too much time on video games and screentime, here’s a great screen time alternative with a summer reading challenge.
+Summer has arrived, and it’s time to think about activities for the kids.
+If your kids want to spend too much time on video games and screen time, here’s a great screen time alternative with a summer reading challenge.

 Note: For your convenience, this post includes affiliate links.
 If you make a purchase through one of these links, I may receive a small commission at no additional cost to you.
 Read my full disclosure policy here.